 Skip to main content

 I hadn’t watched the first season of American Crime Story.
-Never felt very interested in the show and the only reason I watched this most recent season was because it was about Versace.
-I got very intrigued by the show because I remember the case, as it was thoroughly explored by the media at the time.
-So I decided I’d give the series a try.
+Never felt very interested in the show, and the only reason I watched this most recent season was that it was about Versace.

-In the end, I believe this show is an interesting near-documentary, and certainly one to watch, but probably not so entertainment as you might be expecting, rather focusing on great character development.
+In the end, I believe this show is an interesting, near-documentary, and certainly one to watch, but probably not as entertaining as you might expect; it focuses more on great character development.

 Comments